nginmesh/nginmesh/istio/release/install/kubernetes/README.md

 #  Verify uninstall
 ```
-istioctl get routerules #-- There should be no more routing rules
-kubectl get pods #-- BookInfo pods should be deleted
 kubectl get pods -n istio-system #-- Istio pods should be deleted
 kubectl get pods -n kube-system #-- Kube pods should be deleted
 gcloud container clusters list #-- Kube cluster should be deleted